 Kate Reed is a senior in the History Department, with certificates in Latin American Studies and Spanish.
 At Princeton, she helps run daily English as a Second Language classes for Spanish-speakers in Trenton, works with Princeton University Language Project to provide free translations to non-profits, and is involved with several other projects related to language education and immigration in the Princeton area—most recently, helping teach an adapted Princeton history class to ESL students at a local high school.
-She has worked in both Mexico and Costa Rica, and will be headed back to Mexico this summer for thesis research.
+She has worked in both Mexico and Costa Rica.
 Feel free to reach out for help with Spanish or Portuguese, or just to chat!

 Erica de Lacerda is a first-year student who plans to major in Spanish and Portuguese.
 She is Brazilian-American and lived in Brazil for 4 years as a child.
 She is open to answering any Portuguese-related questions or just for a quick chat.
 On campus she is involved in music theater, and the Mas Flow Latin dance company.
 Before coming to Princeton she was heavily involved in volunteer work in Fairview, NJ and the surrounding communities.